,

 People seeking gambling addiction treatment must meet specific admission criteria.

-Problem gambling can harm 8-10 people who are close to the gambling addict.
+On average, problem gambling can harm six people who are close to the gambling addict, according to the World Health Organization.

 Having a contract does not guarantee the agency listed below has a Certified Gambling Disorder Counselor (CGDC) on staff.